paxosglobal/usdp-contracts/README.md

 to allow the appropriate authorities to seize the backing assets.

-Freezing is something that Paxos will not do on its own accord, and as such we expect to happen extremly rarely.
-The list of frozen addresses is avaialable in `isFrozen(address who)`.
+Freezing is something that Paxos will not do on its own accord, and as such we expect to happen extremely rarely.
+The list of frozen addresses is available in `isFrozen(address who)`.

 ### Upgradeability Proxy